-Once you have a list of email addresses, you can then follow up with subscribers and keep your brand front-of-mind.
+Once you have a list of email addresses, you can then follow up with subscribers and keep your brand top-of-mind.

 Lead magnets can come in all shapes and sizes, from one-page checklists to multi-page ebooks, webinars, or video series’.
 In fact, there’s one at the bottom of this post.